theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    It is a very difficult exercise to even imagine a scenario of how this could happen.

-   **Thought experiment**: _Suppose a miner with massive hash power outperforming the majority chain, but not publicly announcing the blocks.
+   _Thought experiment_: Suppose a miner with massive hash power outperforming the majority chain, but not publicly announcing the blocks.
    After 2016 blocks a difficulty adjustment takes place and the difficulty on the hidden chain increases by a lot.
    All blocks mined now on the hidden chain contain more chainwork than corresponding blocks on the public chain.
-   The miner produces a few more blocks and then stops and waits for the other chain to catch up to his blocksize + 1 and then announces his block.
+   The miner produces a few more blocks, stops mining and waits for the other chain to catch up to his blocksize + 1 and then announces his blocks.
-   All nodes will follow the chain with lesser blockheight because it includes more chainwork._
+   All nodes will follow the chain with lesser blockheight because it includes more chainwork.

    It is left as an exercise for the reader to imagine how likely the occurrence of this case may be.
-   If you can come up with an additional scenario, please - for the sake of Satoshi - create a PR! : )
+   If you can come up with an additional scenario, please - for the sake of Satoshi - create a PR!

 1. **Block time will only increase.**